Skip to main content

 A 2018 study at the University of Colorado Boulder measured preschool-age children's melatonin levels after exposure to bright light in the hour before bedtime.
 The reduction was around 88% (Akacem, 2018), a much larger response than is typically observed in adults under similar conditions.

 The reason is structural.
 Young kids have bigger pupils and more transparent lenses, so more light gets through to the receptors at the back of the eye (LeBourgeois, 2017).
-A screen that feels fine to you is hitting their system harder.
+A screen that feels comfortable to you may be delivering more light to their eyes than you'd expect.

 What the guidelines say